the-red-feather/thesis/assessments/P2/P2-prototype.md

   3. deliver all the resulting data back to the client using even more web-calls.

   All the while, the client has little to no insight in the going-ons on the server.
 Status updates would require yet additional web calls.

+Reasoning from the overarching goal of allowing people to gain insight, I pose that insight is more than just visualizing data.
+I would say that geodata interaction is a much needed component for people to gain more insight into their surroundings.

 <!-- SIDENOTE: This slowness problem will become more serious the more advanced web-applications become.
 Examples of this are 3D geo-web applications, applications reacting on incoming geodata in real-time (digital twins), and web-vr-applications.
 This becomes apparent when analyzing the design of Online video games. these applications usually make the clients calculate as much as possible, while making as little synchronization calls as possible.
 The more geo-web applications will start to resemble these types of video games, the more they will have to be programmed like one.  -->